 38 Tooting High Street, SW17 0RG, visit castletooting.com

 The White Swan, Twickenham

 With a garden right on the riverside, a day trip to Twickenham might not exactly be leaving the city but, with the weeping willows and hanging baskets, you’ll still feel as if you’ve made it to the countryside.
-Dating back to the 17th century, the Union flag fluttering outside suggests that this is a boozer that takes its history seriously and if you're looking for a good old-fashion pub it won't disappoint.
-The food, however, has very much entered the 21st century, with mains including grilled, jerk rubbed mahi mahi and a vegan superfood salad bursting with butternut squash, seared sprouts, fresh herbs, goji berries and hemp seeds.
+Dating back to the 17th century, the Union flag fluttering outside suggests that this is a boozer that takes its history seriously and if you're looking for a good old-fashioned pub it won't disappoint.
+The food, however, has very much entered the 21st century, with mains including chipotle-baked mahi mahi fillet and a vegan penne in creamy pesto with sundried tomatoes and parmesan.